phoddie/compileDataView/readme.md

 #### `pack`
 The `pack` pragma controls the alignment of multi-byte numeric values.
 The default is `16` which causes values to be aligned based on the size the fields they contain.
 The default is generally compatible with C and safe for all JavaScript operations.
 Supported values are `1`, `2`, `4`, `8`, and `16`.
 Passing no argument for pack (`#pragma pack()`) restores the default.

-Views that are used only to reduce the memory required for properties may use the default value of `1` which packs thee fields as tightly as possible.
+Views that are used only to reduce the memory required for properties may use the default value of `1` which packs the fields as tightly as possible.

 To see how pack works, consider the following data view description: